 Viewing and Storing Personal Data

 Ideal vendors take exhaustive steps to identify and mitigate security risks, implement best practices and continually evaluate ways to improve their processes.
-This especially includes the use of website translation technology that does not store website users’ personal information.
+This especially includes the use of website translation services that does not store website users’ personal information.
 Names, addresses and numbers should be automatically ignored by the technology.

 In addition to automatic settings that ignore much of this private content, some solutions leverage special "directive tags" that provide even more security.
 These tags can be applied to code within a website that should be ignored and left untranslated.
 Any content enclosed within these tags pass through the vendor's system completely unrecognized and untranslated.

 Security-conscious partners also support industry-recommended secure encryption protocols for transmitting your data—such as using your site’s SSL connection throughout the process of receiving, translating, converting and delivering content.